intec-co/express-api/README.md

 ```
 Requires Authorization header

-### Get top of coins
+### Get list of the most valued coins
 method:
 `GET`
 endpoint:
 `/operations/top-coins/:numberOfCoin/:sort`
-:numberOfCoin is the symbol of coin to add
+:numberOfCoin is the number of coins to get
 :sort is optional, "asc" for sort coins in ascending and "des" descending
 ej: /operations/addCoin/eth/des
 response: